 Vision 2030 means a lot more now after the now popular parliamentary address of MP Christopher de Souza’s who just confirmed the exact plans they have for the Paya Lebar Airspace.
 With the ability to expound and avail space in over 800ha in development, the land which has been for use been used as a military base in the eastern part of Singapore is set to be released for public use with the relocation of Paya Lebar Airspace.
 Paya Lebar Airspace is located near to Riverfront Residences Hougang by Oxley Holdings.
+Please see makeover tips for your home as well as gardening tips for your home.

 Paya Lebar Airbase Located Near to Hougang

 First heard in the year 2013, for safety reasons land that had boarded the military base had been under restrictions for the sake of sky safety.
 To compensate in this, the East Changi Airbase and the Tengah Airbase are set to be expanded to accommodate the various assets that will be moved from Paya Lebar Airspace and act as a replacement.
+Please see

 As a show of the seriousness on the relocation, a new runway at the Changi Airbase is currently under construction to move the airspace completely.
 In tandem with this, major changes in relaxation of the navigational safety for aircraft are being seen, meaning that current low-rise buildings may be up for redeveloped.